| Written by Michal Wozniakowski-Zehenter

 Even though the number of risk scenarios is smaller than in the previous phase, there are still many situations where things might not go as planned.
 Here, we have a very reduced number of personnel working on each turbine, leading to remote and lone operations.
 In case of an emergency, bringing a rescue team to the turbine will cost valuable minutes, which can be crucial in life-threatening situations.

 In addition, lifting long trailing cables may cause getting caught and entangled around different components and ladders, causing dangerous problems, including damaging the vessel or parts of the tower structure or a nacelle.
 Again, planning is crucial, considering cargo, transportation, weather, and human resources.
-Not having the adequate size ship to transport the equipment or spare parts, having shortages in personnel, or rough weather conditions will put unnecessary risk on the operation.
+Not having the adequate size wind farm ships to transport the equipment or spare parts, having shortages in personnel, or rough weather conditions will put unnecessary risk on the operation (learn more about walk-to-work).

 Reality shows that for years, the transport chain for lifting heavy components, which should be planned to the smallest detail, is usually interrupted already in the first stage of delivering goods to the turbine.
 Inaccurate estimations of crane length, spacial deficiency, and poorly balanced cargo with no suitable anchor points are forcing technicians to improvise and bend the rules to find a solution under the pressure of a ticking clock.